axelarnetwork/axelarate-community/Exercises/exercise_3_join_validator.md

   docker exec -it axelar-core sh
   ```

 2. Load funds onto your `broadcaster` account, which you will use later.
-Axelar network propagates messages from threshold multi-party computation protocols via the underlying consensus.
-The messages are signed and delivered via the blockchain.

   Find the address with